Benjamin Arthur (actor)

-Benjamin Arthur is the stage name of Benjamin Arthur Gutknecht, a Canadian actor from Kitimat, British Columbia.
+Benjamin Arthur (born Benjamin Arthur Gutknecht) is a Canadian actor from Kitimat, British Columbia.
 He is most noted for his regular role as Josh Blecher in the television comedy series Less Than Kind, for which he won the Gemini Award for Individual Performance in a Comedy Program or Series at the 25th Gemini Awards in 2010.

 He was previously nominated in the same category at the 24th Gemini Awards in 2009.